-We have audited the accompanying financial statements of the governmental activities, each major fund and the aggregate remaining fund information of West County EMS and Fire Protection District (the "District") as of and for the year ended December 31, 2004, which collectively comprise the District's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and each major fund of West County EMS and Fire Protection District (the "District") as of and for the year ended December 31, 2005, which collectively comprise the District's basic financial statements as listed in the table of contents.
 These financial statements are the responsibility of the District's management.
 Our responsibility is to express opinions on these financial statements based on our audit.